Jury Awards Damages to Metal on Metal Hip Victims

 In the most recent bellwether trial, a Texas jury ordered Johnson & Johnson and DePuy to pay more than $1 billion in punitive damages to six plaintiffs.
 Plaintiffs’ attorneys in the trial claimed that DePuy wrongfully marketed the device, and failed to properly warn physicians and patients about its flaws.
 Upon appeal, a United States District Court judge affirmed the decision to hold DePuy and Johnson & Johnson accountable for the claims, but cut the punitive damages awarded to the plaintiffs by nearly $500 million.

 While substantial awards cannot be guaranteed, the outcomes of these bellwether trials indicate that there is value in pursuing a claim for complications suffered as a result of a defective metal-on metal hip implant.
 The first step in this legal process would be to consult with your physician to assess any damage from a potentially malfunctioning device.
-If you have already experienced symptoms or side effects, or have had a replacement of a faulty implant, you should contact one of the experienced medical device liability attorneys at The Law Offices of Peter Angelos, P.C. to discuss the best course of action pertaining to your claim.
+If you have already experienced symptoms or side effects, or have had a replacement of a faulty implant, you should contact one of the experienced medical device liability attorneys at Peter Angelos, P.C. to discuss the best course of action pertaining to your claim.